Acsigen/sysadmin-playground/Containers/nginx-proxy-manager.md

     external: true
 ```

+Firefly-iii will communicate with NGINX through the proxy network, which is external, and with the database through the internal network.
+Since we do not expose ports for MariaDB, we do not need to add it to the proxy network.

-Now it is time do deploy with `docker compose up -d`.
+Now it is time to deploy with `docker compose up -d`.

 When the NGINX container is healthy, go to `http://localhost:81` and login with `admin@example.com` and password `changeme`.
 You will need to change these after login.